dev-moonduck/docker-hadoop-spawningpool/README.md

 5. `--spark-thrift`
 Enable spark thrift server.
 Spark thrift server will be included in an instance.

+6. `--presto`, `--num-presto-worker`
+Enable standalone presto.
+Presto server will run on primary-namenode instance, also presto workers will run on datanodes

 # Example
 ```bash
 $ python main.py --num-datanode 3 --hive --hue --spark-history --spark-thrift